President’s Awards for Diversity and Inclusion

 NON-EXEMPT STAFF*: Carruth Kitrell

 Carruth Kitrell has innate understanding of the importance of inclusivity.
 Her approach to diversity work spans across areas and populations.
 This has led to her involvement in variety groups at the institution and in the community.
-She has led and participated in programs with Murray State's Office of Multicultural Affairs, the Murray State Black Faculty and Staff Association, Murray Needline, and the community jail ministry.
+She has led and participated in programs with Murray State's Office of Multicultural Initiatives, Student Leadership & Inclusive Excellence, the Murray State Black Faculty and Staff Association, Murray Needline, and the community jail ministry.
 She frequently challenges those around her to think about the way different people view the world and encourages a dialogue about that.
 She encourages people to think about diversity not outward looking, but internal with an individual’s character, personality, attitude, and skills.

 STUDENT*: Morgan Randall